d-wid/pipewire-eq-startup-script/README.md

 Pulseeffects is perhaps the better solution for my personal needs, but right now my system doesn't play well with it when using Pipewire for audio, it seems.

 Depends on:
-- Jackd (or whatever part of JACK provides jack_connect and jack_lsp)
 - either calfjackhost or lsp-plugins (or whatever equivalent you use)
-- Pipewire (I've personally tested it on Pipewire 0.3.19)
+- Pipewire (I've personally tested it on Pipewire 1.0.1)

 ## Download
 Two variants have been uploaded with the only difference being whether it's setup for: